-INFO Strobe control jitter might be visible in the image as brightness instabilities.
+Strobe control jitter might be visible in the image as structures or as brightness instabilities.

 We recommend using the very stable integrated I/O flash control for light control.
 Precision is about 1 tic or 15ns.

 6.1.11 Exposure